Release Date: August 5, 2021

 The book, The Hare with Amber Eyes, has won many literary honors including the RSL Ondaatje Prize and the Costa Biography Award and has been translated into over 30 languages.
 In 2015, de Waal was awarded the prestigious Windham-Campbell Prize for Non-Fiction by Yale University.
 The following year, it was chosen as the Independent Bookshop Week's Book of the Decade.

-The Hare with Amber Eyes is organized by the Jewish Museum, New York, by Stephen Brown, Curator, with Shira Backer, Leon Levy Associate Curator; exhibition design and direction by Diller Scofidio + Renfro; and was conceived in collaboration with Edmund de Waal, based on the exhibition The Ephrussis: Travel in Time, organized by the Jewish Museum Vienna.
+The Hare with Amber Eyes is organized by the Jewish Museum, New York; Stephen Brown, Curator, with Shira Backer, Leon Levy Associate Curator; and Elizabeth Diller in collaboration with Edmund de Waal.
+Interpretation and design by Diller Scofidio + Renfro.
+Based on the exhibition The Ephrussis: Travel in Time, organized by the Jewish Museum Vienna.

 The catalogue published to accompany the exhibition at the Jewish Museum Vienna will be available for purchase at the Jewish Museum’s Cooper Shop.